MartinGeisse/grumpyrest/doc/concept.md

 and so does a property that is null in JSON.
 The Java record can use the type NullableField to allow null in JSON, but on the Java side, it is still not null but a NullableField without a value.
-This works similar to java.util.Optional but IDEs complain if you actually use java.util.Optional except in a few specific places, and besides that nullable properties and optional properties are different things, So I defined my own types.
+This works similar to java.util.Optional but IDEs complain if you actually use java.util.Optional except in a few specific places, and besides that nullable properties and optional properties are different things, so I defined my own types.

 Similar to nullable fields, the type OptionalField defines a property which may be absent from its record.
 Again, I didn't use java.util.Optional because that type doesn't seem to be meant for using it that way.
-This type can only be used in records since a top-level value cannot be just absent, and for JSON array elements, an "optional" property can never be parsed as absent and acts as a poor man's filter during serialization.
+The OptionalField type can only be used in records since that is the only place where a field can vanish: A top-level value cannot be just absent, and for JSON array elements, an "optional" property can never be parsed as absent and acts as a poor man's filter during serialization.
 So there is no added value in allowing this in JSON arrays.
 Like NullableField, a missing optional property corresponds to an OptionalField object without a value on the Java side, not to a field that is directly null in the containing record.

 As you may have guessed by now, Java's null reference never appears in JSON mapping: The parser won't produce it and the serializer will throw an exception if you give it a record with a field that is null.
 Java's null references are